Your guide to NFL rule changes for the 2018 season

 This tweak hasn't received much notice, even though officials spoke openly this summer about its potential impact.
 Players who slide headfirst, usually quarterbacks, will be judged to be giving themselves up -- much as they are when they slide feetfirst.
 As a result, the ball will be marked at the point where the player's body first touches the ground, not where his forward progress ends.

-The intent was to address concerns of defensive players who avoided contact with a player sliding headfirst, allowing the player to gain extra yardage, for fear of penalty.
+The intent was to address concerns of defensive players who avoided contact with a player sliding headfirst -- allowing the player to gain extra yardage -- for fear of penalty.
 The practical consequence, though, is significant.
 A player who appears to have crossed the line to gain or goal line on a headfirst slide, via forward progress, could have the ball marked well behind it.
 Diving could result in lost first downs and touchdowns.

 No PATs at end of regulation